DefRuivo/Teste_Django/README.md

 # The Django Test

-[IMakeCodes](https://github.com/imakecodes) Challenge me to take a Django Test from a job interview to test my programming skills
+[IMakeCodes](https://github.com/imakecodes) challenge me to take a Django Test from a \
+job interview to test my programming skills.\
 Since i love some

 ## The Challenge

-An API that consumes a GeoCODE API to list the Geolocalization of every customer on a spreedsheet that contains 1000 customers.
+An API that consumes a GeoCODE API to list the Geolocalization of every customer on\
+a spreedsheet that contains 1000 customers.

 The information given from every customer on the spreedsheet is: